 Slow cooker BBQ sides let you focus your attention on grilling the main attractions—and your Crock-Pot can even do dessert if it’s too hot to turn on the oven.
-So ease into Labor Day Weekend with these Crock-Pot BBQ side dish recipes.
+So ease into Memorial Day and the start of grilling season with these Crock-Pot BBQ side dish recipes.

 On the day of a barbecue, there’s no denying that the grill is the center of attention.
 And it should be: all those meaty, perfectly charred mains are designed to steal the show.
 But no outdoor feast can subsist on burgers, kosher dogs, and brisket alone.
 A bright and colorful array of sides is just as essential.